joppli/framework.php/README.md

 class HelloWorldDispatcher implements Dispatcher, RequestAware, ResponseAware {
   use
   RouteAwareTrait,
   UserAwareTrait;

   public function dispatch()
   {
     $host = $this->request->getHost();

     $this->response->message = 'Hello world!';
     $this->response->host 	 = $host;
   }
 }
 ```

 The dispatcher only needs to implement the `Dispatcher` interface.
-However, this example also shows how to acces the `Request` and `Response` instances by declaring awareness.
+However, this example also shows how to access the `Request` and `Response` instances by declaring awareness.

 ### composer.json